Andrew-Michaelis/ReactNativeIndecision/README.md

 in order to obtain a steam api key follow the instructions here: https://steamcommunity.com/dev

-for ease of use replace "YOUR_USER_ID_HERE" in LandingScreen.js to your steamId64 and change the variable 'dev' to true you can find your steamId64 through a number of ways but this link is one of the easiest: https://www.steamidfinder.com/
+for ease of use replace "YOUR_USER_ID_HERE" in LandingScreen.js to your steamId64 and change the variable 'dev' to true... you can find your steamId64 through a number of ways but this link is one of the easiest: https://www.steamidfinder.com/